clening/obsidian-ai-mindmeld/README.md

-# AI Mindmap Generator for Obsidian
+# AI-Enhanced Mindmap Generator for Obsidian

-An intelligent mindmap plugin that automatically generates hierarchical knowledge visualizations from your Obsidian notes using AI analysis.
-Combines the power of LLMs (Claude, GPT) with existing tag structures to create meaningful knowledge maps.
+Mindmeld is an intelligent mindmap plugin that automatically generates hierarchical knowledge visualizations from your Obsidian notes using AI analysis.
+Combines the power of LLMs (Claude, ChatGPT) with existing tag structures to create meaningful knowledge maps.

 ## Features